Reviewed by Sharon Denny, MS, RD

 The healthiest eating in the airport starts at home with pre-assembled snacks.
 Packing healthy snacks is especially important while traveling, because healthy options can be limited and temptations are everywhere.
 "When you're exposed to these higher calorie foods," Lemond says, "if you're not too hungry, you're going to be more likely to make that healthy choice."

-Lemond recommends crafting your own homemade trail mix, made with: whole-grain, high-fiber cereal; nuts, such as almonds or walnuts; and a sprinkling of dried fruit.
+Lemond recommends crafting your own homemade trail mix, made with whole-grain, high-fiber cereal; nuts, such as almonds or walnuts; and a sprinkling of dried fruit.
 Dole out ¾- to 1-cup servings of the mix in individual containers to reduce mindless eating.
 "You know if you have to go to another baggie, you're going to another portion," she says.
-Lemond also recommends snacks like fresh fruit and cheese sticks, which are satisfying, easy to pack and will make it through security.
+Lemond also recommends snacks such as fresh fruit and cheese sticks, which are satisfying, easy to pack and will make it through security.

 If you aren't able to pack healthy snacks, Lemond says healthy options are available for purchase in the airport if you know what to look for.
 Choose high-fiber (at least 3 grams per serving) granola bars, pretzels, peanut butter crackers, packages of peanuts, low-fat yogurt or fruit.
-If you opt for chips, Lemond says to mind the saturated fat content.
+If you opt for chips, select baked ones, Lemond says these are lower in fat.
 "You want to keep the saturated fat at 2 grams or less per serving," she says.

 For meals, many airport restaurants have started offering healthier fare.
 Lemond says to find a menu that includes options including grilled chicken breast, side salads, baked potatoes and low-fat dairy.

 One trick Lemond recommends is buying a meal, such as a salad or sandwich, and bringing it on the plane with you.
 "A lot of people forget that," she says.
 "You can find something healthy at the airport and bring it on the plane and eat it."